BYRIO/krita-webdoc-zh/KritaFAQ.rst

 --------------------------------

 Krita isn’t much fun without a pressure sensitive tablet.
-If the tablet has been properly configured, Krita works with Wacom, Huion and other uc-logic based tablets, on Windows and Linux (look below for more information on Huion Linux support).
-N-Trig tablets should work too, but some setting up might be needed.
-Genius tablets are know to have problems.
+If the tablet has been properly configured, Krita should work out of the box.

+On Windows, you need to either install the wintab drivers for your tablet, or enable the Windows 8 Pointer API option in Krita's settings.

 You can find a community curated list of tablets supported by krita :ref:`here <list_supported_tablets>`.

 If you're looking for information about tablets like the iPad or Android tablets, look :ref:`here <krita_android>`.

 What if your tablet is not recognized by Krita?
 -----------------------------------------------